Konstantin Fam: Creative period

 From the sixteen, Costa has been forming the list of projects he would like to implement.
 In 2008, he became the second director and screenwriter of the comedy club, Women's League, having worked for two seasons.
-After this, Constantine acted as a director of 10 episodes sketch show "Caution: Children!"
-In the same period, the screenplay for the movie "Insulin" was written, then bought by Alexei A. Petrukhin and claimed as a feature film, "Soldier".
-His love to the sketches Constantine refers to the manifestation of his national identity.
+After this, Konstantin acted as a director of 10 episodes sketch show "Caution: Children!"
+His love to the sketches Konstantin refers to the manifestation of his national identity.
 Willing to develop himself as a filmmaker, he entered the NYFA, took all of the film production courses.

 "Hedgehog"

 Education ended with 13-week production period, during which a short film based on the story of Grigori Gorin was shot.
 In the center of the story there is a boy, who changed a winning lottery ticket on the Hedgehog.
 Boy's father was trying to return the ticket by all means.
 The story gained the festival success, and then has been invited to many showings.
 It won the Grand Prix Festival in São Paulo in Brazil.
 The movie was taken to the Short Film Corner program in Cannes.